-- Show students that fire is vital to the health of Florida's ecosystems; - Teach how prescribed fire benefits Florida's wildlife; - Show how prescribed fire prevents disastrous wildfires; - Promote the importance of wildfire prevention; - Provide an educational tool that can be used in the classroom to enhance critical thinking skills concerning the environment.
+- Show students that fire is vital to the health of ecosystems; - Teach how prescribed fire benefits wildlife; - Show how prescribed fire prevents disastrous wildfires; - Promote the importance of wildfire prevention; - Provide an educational tool that can be used in the classroom to enhance critical thinking skills concerning the environment.

 The CD-ROM offers a fun, attention-grabbing presentation of facts and information about fire and ecosystems.
-Built on interactive games, exercises and messages, this CD-ROM will help students understand how fire helps shape the natural environment in the State of Florida.
+Built on interactive games, exercises and messages, this CD-ROM will help students understand how fire helps shape the natural environment.